ROCm/rocm-install-on-linux/src/offline-installer/README.md

 ctest
 ```

-A total of 100 tests will be run:
+A total of 111 tests will be run:

 ROCm Version

+* 6.3.x: ROCm only, Driver only, ROCm + Driver, ROCm + graphics, hip + hiplibsdk
 * 6.2.x: ROCm only, Driver only, ROCm + Driver, ROCm + graphics, hip + hiplibsdk
 * 6.1.x: ROCm only, Driver only, ROCm + Driver, ROCm + graphics, hip + hiplibsdk
 * 6.0.2: ROCm only, Driver only, ROCm + Driver, ROCm + graphics, hip + hiplibsdk